Conference Announcement and Call For Papers:

 - Historical migration trends

 Papers may present ongoing, recent, or previous scholarly work.
-Papers do not have to have a clear connection to policy-making; the goal is to spark conversations and raise awareness about the scope of scholarship around migration across SUNY campuses.
-We encourage submissions from all areas, colleges, schools, centers, and disciplines within the SUNY system.
+Papers do not have to have a clear connection to policy-making; the goal is to spark conversations and raise awareness about the scope of scholarship around migration across SUNY and nearby campuses.
+We encourage submissions from all areas, colleges, schools, centers, and disciplines within the SUNY system as well as from scholars outside the SUNY system who have topical or policy-related expertise.
 Paper presentations will be 10-20 minutes each (TBD based on number of participants).

 Note: Presentation of a paper is not required for attendance.